← Back to Blog

 • Traditional monitoring tools are blind to AI — Google Alerts, Mention, and Brandwatch don't track AI engine citations at all

-• Start with 15-24 queries — Brand-specific, category, and problem queries across ChatGPT, Perplexity, Gemini, Claude, Grok, and Mistral
+• Start with 15-24 queries — Brand-specific, category, and problem queries across ChatGPT, Perplexity, Google AI Mode, DeepSeek, Grok, and Google AI Overview

 • Track 4 metrics — Citation rate, accuracy score, share of voice, and citation trend tell you everything you need

-• Fix inaccuracies first — Wrong brand descriptions are worse than no mention; 73% of unchecked AI descriptions contain errors
+• Fix inaccuracies first — Wrong brand descriptions are worse than no mention

 • Optimization is a loop — Monitor weekly, diagnose gaps, publish structured content, measure results, repeat